Smart Door Lock with RFID Using Arduino

 |---|---|

-| RFID not detecting card | Check SPI wiring connections |
+| RFID reader not detecting card | Check SPI wiring connections |

-| Servo not rotating | Verify power supply and signal pin |
+| Servo motor not rotating | Verify power supply and signal pin |

-| Wrong UID detected | Use Serial Monitor carefully |
+| Wrong UID reading | Use correct baud rate in Serial Monitor |

-| Arduino not uploading | Select correct COM port and board |
+| Arduino upload failed | Select correct COM port and board |

 SEO FAQs

-What is RFID in Arduino projects?
+What is RFID in Arduino?

 Can I use RFID for home security?

-Can I add multiple RFID cards?
+Can I add multiple RFID users?